marcptrs/csharp_roslyn/README.md

 where netcoredbg  # Windows
 ```

-If not found, install using the methods listed in the Prerequisites section.
+If not found, the extension will automatically download it on first debug session.
+If auto-download fails, install manually using the methods listed in the Prerequisites section.

 ## Development